Graffersid Blogs

 STOP TRICKING USERS

-If you browse through websites, you will discover some websites employ dark patterns by crafting a user interface aimed to trick users into doing something they didn’t want.
-You will find it in either ad or a call to action that pops in brightly colored buttons with positive affirmations on specific websites such as insurance.
+If you browse through websites, you will discover some websites employ dark patterns by crafting a user interface aimed to trick users into doing something they don’t want.
+You will find it in either an ad or a call to action that pops in brightly colored buttons with positive affirmations on specific websites such as insurance.
 The ultimate goal is to increase the traffic and trick users into signing up for recurring subscriptions.

-In this technique, designers often focus on built-in expectations of customers and play around with people’s fears.
-But, we recommend you not to prioritize your business over your users.
+In this technique, designers often focus on the built-in expectations of customers and play around with people’s fears.
+But, we recommend you not prioritize your business over your users.
 Instead, pinpoint opportunities for people through your design to gain people’s trust.
 By pinpointing opportunities, we mean delivering value to users.

 When users find value in your products they will automatically rush to your website and it will intersect with your business goal of traffic, engagement, and conversion.